How to Access WordPress Logs on Your Site

 Locate and edit the

-file in your site's root directory.Find the line:
+wp-config.phpfile in your site's root directory.Find the line:

-define( 'WP_DEBUG', false );
+define( 'WP_DEBUG', false );Replace it with:

-define( 'WP_DEBUG', true ); define( 'WP_DEBUG_LOG', true ); define( 'WP_DEBUG_DISPLAY', false );
+define( 'WP_DEBUG', true ); define( 'WP_DEBUG_LOG', true ); define( 'WP_DEBUG_DISPLAY', false );Save the file.

 The

-file will be generated in the/wp-content
+debug.logfile will be generated in the/wp-contentdirectory.

 4. Accessing WooCommerce Logs